flingo64/PhotoStation-Upload-Lr-Plugin/README.md

 Export Funtionality
 --------------------
-- upload to the Standard PhotoStation or to a Personal PhotoStation (make sure the Personal PhotoStation feature is enabled for the given Personal Station owner)
+- Upload to the __Standard PhotoStation__ or to a __Personal PhotoStation__<br>
+(make sure the Personal PhotoStation feature is enabled for the given Personal Station owner)
+- Definition of a __secondary server address__
+You may want to publish to your PhotoStation from at home or via the Internet.
+Therefore, the Export/Publish Service dialog lets you define two server addresses, with one of them being active.
+This eases the consistent definition of the Export/Publish settings for both access paths.

-- two different upload methods:
+- __Two different upload methods__:
-	- flat upload:
+	- __Flat upload__:
-	  upload all selected pictures/videos to a named Album (use the folder name, not the Album name) on the PhotoStation upload all selected pictures/videos to a named Album (use the folder name, not the Album name) on the PhotoStation The named Album may exist on the PhotoStation or may be created during export The root Album is defined by an empty string.
+	  upload all selected pictures/videos to a named Album (use the folder name, not the Album name) on the PhotoStation The named Album may exist on the PhotoStation or may be created during export The root Album is defined by an empty string.
 In general, Albums are specified by "\<folder\>{/\<folder\>}" (no leading or trailing slashes required)
-	- tree mirror upload:
+	- __Tree mirror upload__:
 	  preserves the directory path of each photo/video relative to a given local base path on the PhotoStation below a named target Album.
 	  All directories within the source path of the picture/video will be created recursively.
 	  The directory tree is mirrored relative to a given local base path.
 Example:<br>